 - Irritable bowel syndrome is sometimes triggered by a bout of gastroenteritis.

 - Lactose intolerance can sometimes occur for a while after gastroenteritis.
 This is known as secondary or acquired lactose intolerance.
 Your gut lining can be damaged by the episode of gastroenteritis.
-This leads to lack of an enzyme (chemical) called lactase that is needed to help your body digest a sugar called lactose that is in milk.
-Lactose intolerance leads to bloating, abdominal pain, wind and watery stools after drinking milk.
+This leads to lack of a chemical (enzyme) called lactase that is needed to help your body digest a sugar called lactose that is in milk.
+Lactose intolerance leads to bloating, tummy (abdominal) pain, wind and watery stools after drinking milk.
 The condition gets better when the infection is over and the gut lining heals.
 It is more common in children.

 - Reduced effectiveness of some medicines.
 During an episode of gastroenteritis, certain medicines that you may be taking for other conditions or reasons may not be as effective.
-This is because the diarrhoea and/or vomiting means that reduced amounts of the medicines are absorbed (taken up) into your body.
+This is because the diarrhoea and/or vomiting means that reduced amounts of the medicines are taken up (absorbed) into your body.
 Examples of such medicines are medicines for epilepsy, diabetes and contraception.
 Speak to your doctor or practice nurse if you are unsure of what to do if you are taking other medicines and have gastroenteritis.

 Preventing spread of infection to others